holoviz-topics/holoSeq/HoloSeqOverview.md

 # HoloSeq

-This document describes a precomputed mapping data format for sequence annotation.
-It allows large scale data to be viewed as 1D charts or 2D heatmaps using a generic visualisation infrastructure built using the [Holoviews ecosystem](https://holoviews.org/).
+This repository contains an application that allows large scale genomic data with tens of millions of features to be viewed interactively, as 1D charts or 2D heatmaps, using generic visualisation infrastructure built using the [Holoviews ecosystem](https://holoviews.org/).

 The presentation layer supports genome scale feature data associated with a genomic reference or other sequence.
-The user can pan and zoom smoothly from whole genomes down to individual points, with tens of millions of rows of data, in a web browser running on a suitable laptop or in Galaxy.
+The user can pan and zoom smoothly from whole genomes down to individual points, in a web browser running on a suitable laptop or in Galaxy.
+At present, 2D plots can be made from HiC contact pairs as PAF, and from mashmap sequence similarity as PAF.
+Bigwig and gff format tracks can be converted into coordinates ready for 1D plotting.
-The data format provides all the information needed for recreating a plot using the inbuilt reference sequence coordinates as axes.

-The design isolates the complexities of displaying many different kinds of annotation at genomic scale, from the messy challenges of converting complex existing data in standard formats.
-The intention is to allow any number of precomputed track coordinage files to be supplied to the generic display application, where they are automatically organised and displayed, using hints on layout supplied on the command line.
+The intermediate file containing pre-computed coordinates and metadata for reconstructing any converted track, can be saved as a compressed `hseq.gz` file and re-displayed, saving the time taken to compute potentially millions of coordinates.
+This separation was designed for use in a Galaxy interactive tool, where it is easy to save all the intermediate coordinate files as a collection for re-display without recalculating all the millions of coordinate pairs.

 The main use case envisioned is a central repository of pre-computed plots to make annotation of the VGP genomic data easily accessible.
 Precomputed plot tracks can be reused indefinitely, mixed and matched by the user to suit their needs.

-Each species has different coordinate systems so cannot share a reference sequence axis, but can each be displayed in tracks with separate reference sequences side by side or stacked.

-### Potential sources of annotation for display

-HiC data in PAF format was used for the proof of concept 2D heatmaps.

-Bigwig, bed and GFF are the major formats for 1D annotation tracks.
+Obviously, each species reference genome has a different coordinate system since they have different genomes.
+It's important to emphasise that the two haplotypes being assembled from each species also have a different coordinate system because contig lengths nearly always differ.
+As a result plots cannot share a reference sequence axis unless the data were all mapped to exactly the same set of contigs.
+Different haplotypes can be displayed with tracks made from that haplotype reference sequence side by side or stacked, but otherwise, linking will always get out of sync.
+Linking is automatic between plots with identical axes in Holoviews, so the metadata must always identify what was used to map any track so it can be displayed with other tracks from the same sequence.

+Futzing to try to make things line up will almost certainly fail at some point - let's not bother.
+It might be possible to make two different reference sequence tracks display the same chr:start-end region if they share contig names, but even then, there will be tricky differences - important to respect the original mapping for reliable synchronised displays.

-### Coordinate system
+### Coordinate system for genomic assembly data

-Genomic reference data forms the backbone for any annotation browser.
-New genomes are assembled into multiple "contigs", that are refined into chromosomes in reference genomes.
+Genomic reference data forms the backbone for any annotation browser, and each genomic region or position must be translated from something like CHR3:10000 into an internally consistent axis coordinate system for reliable display on a holoviews datamap.
+The first time a new species genome is assembled from sequence data, it's like taking all the pieces from a woodchipper and gluing them back together into the pre-existing tree, but this tree has never been seen before, making the task even harder.
+New genomes are painstakingly assembled into multiple scaffolds and super-scaffolds as curation proceeds, referred to generally as "contigs".
+These are eventually placed into a parsimonious set of chromosomes, in the final "reference" genome.
+A reference genome such as the current Human [release](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/) is the final product of many iterations of assemblies and polishing.

-Genomes are typically handled in fasta format.
+Whatever the stage of assembly and polishing, genomes are typically handled in fasta format.
 A newly assembled haplotype may have thousands of contigs that have not yet been merged into chromosomes.

 For an interactive genome browser, tracks typically run horizontally, from the start of the reference sequence on the left to the last nucleotide of the last contig.